Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Limitations

-By manual analysis, we found that claim-dissector suffers from overconfidence in blocks with at least 1 relevant provenance.
-Then it seeks to select more relevant provenances inside, even when they are not.
-We believe this is connected to how irrelevant negatives are mined in FEVER --- they originate only from blocks without relevant provenances.
+By manual analysis, we found that claim-dissector suffers from overconfidence in blocks with at least 1 relevant evidence.
+Then it seeks to select more relevant evidences inside, even when they are not.
+We believe this is connected to how irrelevant negatives are mined in FEVER --- they originate only from blocks without relevant evidences.

-The system often struggles to recognize what facts are refuting, and what are irrelevant (especially when applied out-of-domain).
+On real data, the system often struggles to recognize what facts are refuting, and what are irrelevant (especially when applied out-of-domain).
 We demonstrate this in a case study on downstream application, where we replaced retrieval on Wikipedia with news-media in test-time.
 We tried to verify the claim "\textit{Weapons are being smuggled into Estonia}".
 Our system discovered article with facts about "\textit{Weapons being smuggled into Somalia}", and used it as a main refuting evidence to predict \texttt{REFUTE} veracity.

-Lastly, CD is trained with evidence from Wikipedia, and do not considers other factors important for relevance assessment in practice, such as credibility of source, its trustworthiness, or its narrative.
+Lastly, CD is trained with evidence from Wikipedia, and do not considers other factors important for relevance assessment in practice, such as credibility of source, its reliability, or its narrative.
 This is the area of active research, as human fact-checkers also need to deal with lies \cite{uscinski2013epistemology}.